-9.2.1 Student ID and Campus Card
+7.4.2 Student ID and Campus Card

 A unique student ID will be assigned to every UM-SJTU JI student once he/she is admitted.
-It is the official form of identification required for all students, and should be in the individual students' possession at all times.
+It is the official form of identification required for all students.

 The campus card is used as a form of identification as well as an electronic purchase card in all the campuses of SJTU.
 Students can use their campus cards to get registered, go to libraries to read and borrow books, receive treatment in the campus hospital, and pay for what they have consumed on campus including dining, purchase, bath, and bus fees to and from campuses.
 Regarding how to use the campus card, please read "Instructions of Using Campus Card" below: